-Through and including, 2018 (the 25 th day after the date of this prospectus), all dealers effecting transaction in these securities, whether or not participating in this offering, may be required to deliver a prospectus.
-This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.
+Through and including, 2018 (the 25 th day after the day participating in this offering, may be required to deliver a prospunderwriters and with respect to their unsold allotments or subsc ate of this prospectus), all dealers effecting transaction in these securities, whether or not pectus.
+This is in addition to the dealers' obligation to deliver a prospectus when acting as criptions.
 5,922,564 Shares

-Artelo Biosciences, Inc.

 Common Stock